 Set expectations instead of delegating work that just needs to be ticked off.
 Make your instructions specific and easy to understand.
 Tell her about how you think it should be done in the first place.

 Many things can be lost in between conversations.
 Encourage your distant assistant to ask questions when something about the task is unclear.
 Allow them to share their concerns about it too.

 It eases any pressure that might already be building up inside them.
 Give them the confidence they need by extending support in areas you could.
 It develops trust that goes a long way.

 Related Post: Delegation’s Biggest Barriers

-How has your life or business improved with a virtual assistant?
+How has your life or business improved with a Distant Assistant?
 Are you still finding it difficult to achieve commendable results after many months?
 Make it a habit to delegate tasks effectively.

 Allow space for growth as you go along.
-Lead the way for your VA.
+Lead the way for your DA.
 It sets priorities, alleviates pressure, and simplifies the work that you do together.